 - using ground penetrating radar to observe hidden evidence of uplift and horizontal movement.

 Keith Machin, Teaching Fellow at the University of Canterbury, helped visiting Swiss scientists study the Alpine Fault.
 Holes were drilled for explosives, and when the explosives were set off, a multi-channel seismograph recorded the seismic waves.
 The way the waves are reflected and transmitted tells much about the rocks and structures near the fault.
 This method can even indicate rocks rich in high-pressure water, the source of hot springs like those at Hanmer Springs.

-This PDF provides a summary from the West Coast Reginal Council on Alpine Fault research past and present, including details of Mark Yetton’s methods.
+The Mapping and fault rupture avoidance zonation for the Alpine Fault in the West Coast region (PDF) provides a summary from the West Coast Reginal Council on Alpine Fault research past and present.

-See this Interactive map of the Alpine Fault and links to a virtual field trip on the University of Otago Geology website.
+See information on the Alpine Fault from the University of Otago Geology department.

 This news article from Stuff covers some research on the frequency of past earthquakes along the Alpine fault.

-In this recording, Alpine fault drilling, part of Te Papa’s Science Express programme, hear about the deepest fault drilling ever done in New Zealand.
+In this recording, Alpine fault drilling, part of Te Papa’s Science Express Podcasts programme, hear about the deepest fault drilling ever done in New Zealand.
 What are the challenges of putting a borehole into a fault?
-What information is revealed?
+What information is revealed? (scroll down to find)